-In adults with acromegaly, coarse body hair increases and the skin thickens and frequently darkens.
+In adults with acromegaly, coarse body hair increases, and the skin thickens and frequently darkens.
 The size and function of sebaceous and sweat glands increase, such that patients frequently complain of excessive perspiration and offensive body odor.
 Overgrowth of the mandible leads to protrusion of the jaw (prognathism) and malocclusion of teeth.
 Cartilaginous proliferation of the larynx leads to a deep, husky voice.
 The tongue is frequently enlarged and furrowed.
 In long-standing acromegaly, costal cartilage growth leads to a barrel chest.
 Articular cartilaginous proliferation occurs early in response to GH excess, with the articular cartilage possibly undergoing necrosis and erosion.
 Joint symptoms are common, and crippling degenerative arthritis may occur.

 Peripheral neuropathies occur commonly because of compression of nerves by adjacent fibrous tissue and endoneural fibrous proliferation.
 Headaches are common because of the pituitary tumor.
 Bitemporal hemianopia may develop if suprasellar extension compresses the optic chiasm.
-The heart, liver, kidneys, spleen, thyroid gland, parathyroid glands, and pancreas are larger than normal; thyroid enlargement may be generalized or multinodular.
+The heart, liver, kidneys, spleen, thyroid gland, parathyroid glands, colon, and pancreas are larger than normal; thyroid enlargement may be generalized or multinodular.